tidyverse/tidyups/003-dplyr-radix-ordering.md

 -   Improved performance when ordering character vectors.

-    -   Improved overall performance when ordering character vectors alongside other atomic types.
+    -   Which also results in improved overall performance when ordering character vectors alongside other atomic types, since it would no longer cause the whole procedure to fall back to a shell sort.

--   Improved reproducibility across sessions by removing a dependency on an environment variable, `LC_COLLATE`, which is used by `order()` to determine the locale.
+-   Improved reproducibility across sessions by ensuring that the default behavior doesn’t depend on an environment variable, `LC_COLLATE`, which is used by `order()` to determine the locale.

 -   Improved reproducibility across OSes where `LC_COLLATE` might differ, even for the same locale.
 For example, `"en_US"` on a Mac is